cegvist/docs.wappalyzer.com/api/resources/dataset.md

 Purchasing a dataset requires two requests: one to obtain a quote and one to confirm the order.
 Both requests take a variable amount of time to complete and require a callback URL to handle the response.

-Transactional emails including order confirmations, receipts and invoices, will be send to the email address associated with the subscription.
+Transactional emails including order confirmations, receipts and invoices, will be send to the email address associated with the subscription in addition to the callbacks.

 ## Endpoint: request quote